netdata/netdata/database/README.md

 Since Netdata Agents usually run on the edge, on production systems, Netdata Agent **parents** should be considered.
-When having a [**parent - child**](/docs/metrics-storage-management/how-streaming-works.md) setup, the child (the Netdata Agent running on a production system) delegates all its functions, including longer metrics retention and querying, to the parent node that can dedicate more resources to this task.
+When having a [**parent - child**](/docs/metrics-storage-management/how-streaming-works.md) setup, the child (the Netdata Agent running on a production system) delegates all of its functions, including longer metrics retention and querying, to the parent node that can dedicate more resources to this task.
 A single Netdata Agent parent can centralize multiple children Netdata Agents (dozens, hundreds, or even thousands depending on its available resources).